-Renewable Connections is investigating the potential for a 49.9 MW solar energy farm at Church Farm, Rushcliffe Borough.
-Once operational, the project would supply enough power for 14,000 homes, and make a valuable contribution towards tackling the climate emergency in Rushcliffe Borough.
+Renewable Connections have submitted an application for a solar energy farm at Church Farm up to 49.9 MW, Rushcliffe Borough.
+Once operational, the project would supply enough power for up to 14,000 homes, and make a valuable contribution towards tackling the climate emergency in Rushcliffe Borough.

 We welcome any feedback you wish to provide so please do get in touch.